Volunteer at PAWS!

 The Reading to Rescues program can help children improve their reading skills while also helping our dogs and cats at the shelter.
 Reading to our shelter pets will offer a non-judgmental environment to children who may be often intimidated to read aloud in their classes.
 We will provide a relaxed atmosphere which will allow children to practice their reading skills while offering a calm and soothing presence to our shelter animals.
-For more information or to reserve a spot, please contact Lisa DiDonato.
+For more information or to reserve a spot, registration is required, please contact Lisa DiDonato.

-Misc Services to help Paws animals:
+Miscellaneous Services to help PAWS animals: